anapaulaonc/TR2_2/Readme.md

 $ sudo service openvswitch-switch start
 ```

-- if wireshark not installed
+- if wireshark not installed and references controllers and switches

 ```
 $git clone https://github.com/mininet/mininet